Bodikx1/aws-cognito-client/readme.md

 #### 1. Checkout this repo

-After you checkout this repo:
-- do npm install
+After you checkout this repo do npm install
-- create file config.json in root folder of this repo

 #### 2. Prepare config.json